-A FAVORITE OF THE STARS A FAVURITE OF THE STATES
+A FAVORITE OF THE STARS

 TOP SECRET has been a favorite with famous personalities for years.
 Exclusive formula imparts a natural looking color to grey or faded hair.
 Does not streak or injure hair; does not wash out.
-Send \$4.50 for 6 oz. plastic container.
-(Convenient for traveling. too.)
+Send \$4.50 for 6 or. plastic container.
+(Convenient for traveling, too.)
 Ppd.
-No COD's, please.
-Money back if not delighted with results of first bottle.
+No COD's, please, Money back if not delighted with results of first bottle.